-- (1) Wrong-size Unit, or

-- (2) Unit with accessibility features that the Family does not require, and the Unit is needed by a Family that requires the accessibility features, the BHA must promptly notify the Family and the Owner of this determination, and of the BHA's offer of continued assistance in another Unit pursuant to paragraph (b) of this section.

-- (b) BHA offer of continued assistance.
+- (1) Wrong-size Unit, or - (2) Unit with accessibility features that the Family does not require, and the Unit is needed by a Family that requires the accessibility features, the BHA must: (i) Within 30 days from the BHA's determination, notify the family and the owner of its determination; and (ii) Within 60 days from the BHA's determination offer the family continued housing assistance, pursuant to paragraph (b) of this section. - (b) Offer of Continued Assistance.

-- (1) If a Family is occupying a: